 Hirschinger has spent the past 35 seasons as a head coach at both the Division I and II levels.
-She has accumulated an impressive 674-495-10 overall record, owning a .575 winning percentage.
-Hirschinger’s 674 career-coaching victories rank her 11th on the all-time active NCAA wins list.
-She reached the 600 win plateau in the second-to-last match of the regular season in 2006 with a 3-2 win over America East rival Binghamton on Nov.
-11 at Lundholm Gym.
+She has accumulated an impressive 714-519-10 overall record, owning a .582 winning percentage.
+Hirschinger’s 714 career-coaching victories rank her 12th on the all-time active NCAA wins list.
+She recorded win No. 700 on Sept.
+20, 2014 against URI in a five-set battle.
+Hirschinger reached the 600 win plateau in the second-to-last match of the regular season in 2006 with a 3-2 win over America East rival Binghamton on Nov.
+11 at Lundholm Gymnasium.
 She also coached a pair of All-American honorable mentions (Aly Coler and Beth Cole) during her tenure at UNH.

 Hirschinger won the 2003 America East Coach of the Year after guiding the program to its second-straight championship with a 23-12 overall record and a 12-2 mark in conference play.
 UNH faced No. 1- and eventual national champion- Southern California in the team’s third appearance in the NCAA Tournament under Coach Hirschinger.